sonphantrung/AIHubDocs-en/assets/Essentials/Voice Models.md

 ### <u>Description</u>
 :::

-- This is a Discord bot.
+- This is a Discord bot developed by the IA Hispano team.
 - It searches the models uploaded on every RVC/AI Hub Discord server.
-- Developed by the IA Hispano team.
+- Alternatively, you can use the [web version](https://applio.org/models).
 ***
 ###### ‎
 :::content-center